Shahinurbashar/Professional-Profile/_pages/about.md

 I actively present my work at major conferences such as APPAM and the APRU Sustainable Cities & Landscapes Conference.
 I am also engaged in academic leadership and service, including serving as a journal peer reviewer and mentoring in equity and inclusion programs.

-Languages spoken include Bengali, English, Urdu, Hindi, and intermediate Arabic.
+Languages I speak include Bengali, English, Urdu, Hindi, and intermediate Arabic.